 The media will focus on who St. Peter's 266th successor will be and why the 265th decided to walk away from the job.
 Since the modern state of Italy was founded in 1861 the Pope has been more of a symbolic leader than a political one.
 John Paul II was popular because. like Ronald Reagan (both had once aspired to be actors), he had charisma.
 He told people what they wanted to hear.
 You can see in the video above that Benedict's speeches were more like academic lectures and he couldn't live up to the hype.
 Who knows if the successor will be European or not.
 It is not a democracy like the Roman Empire wasn't though it had some of the trapping of a republic with the College of the Cardinals (almost all of whom appointed by either Benedict XVI or John Paul II) along with the occasional ecumenical council resembling the old Roman Senate.
 The typical scandals with which we are familiar will be there no matter who is chosen.
 I'll leave you with this video from the court outside of the Vatican Art Museum with a modern art sculpture of the world.

-John Fugelsang gives a good synopsis of Pope Benedict's record as Pope.
+John Fugelsang and Sister Simone give a good synopsis of Pope Benedict's record as Pope.
 It isn't that different from John Paul II just not as charismatic.
 He did make it easier for churches to say the old latin mass but I doubt too many will.
 Former Pittsburgh Bishop and now Washington Cardinal Donald Wuerl (appointed by Benedict) will have a role in selecting the 266th successor to St. Peter.

 The Civil War in a Larger International Historical Context